 Employees of non-profit organizations are not personally liable for the debts of the organization.
 This means that if someone desires to sue your non-profit for a business-related debt, they cannot harm your personal assets.

-Incorporating a nonprofit can enable you to formulate formalized roles with the respective job descriptions and responsibilities, which can interest professional and skillful candidates to join you.
+Incorporating a non-profit can enable you to formulate formalized roles with the respective job descriptions and responsibilities, which can interest professional and skilful candidates to join you.

 One of the advantages for non-profit organizations is an extra source of funding by government grants.

 If your non-profit organization has a suitable number of employees, it may qualify for life insurance benefit programs or group discounts for health.